Reluda/Reluda/README.md

 - 👋 Hi, I’m @Reluda
 - 👀 I’m interested in making simple and useful applications for anyone to use.
-- 🌱 I’m currently learning GO
+- 🌱 I’m currently learning GO and ML
-- 💞️ I’m looking to collaborate on employment opportunities
+- 💞️ I’m looking for employment as a junior dev somewhere.
 - 📫 How to reach me RELUDA64@gmail.com

 <!---